cmouse/yahttp/README.md

 Here are some instructions on how to integrate YaHTTP into your project.

+Note that C++11 or newer is required.

 With automake and libtool
 -------------------------

-If you don't need router or any of the C++11 features, you can just create empty yahttp-config.h, or symlink it to your project's config.h for the yahttp.hpp to include.
+If you don't need the router, you can just create empty yahttp-config.h, or symlink it to your project's config.h for the yahttp.hpp to include.
 Then just put this stuff into it's own folder and create Makefile.am with following contents (you can change the compilation flags):

 ```
 noinst_LTLIBRARIES=libyahttp.la